WandThe Magic Wand and Other Operators

 • statement and benefits of the ramified frame rule.

-The "optional material" presents several equivalent definitions for the magic wand.
+The "optional material" presents several equivalent definitions for magic wand.

 Module Hforall.

-The heap predicate \ x, H holds of a heap h that, for any possibly value of x, satisfies H. It may be puzzling at first what could possibly be the use case for such a universal quantification.
-We will see several examples through this chapter, in particular the encoding of the non-separating conjunction (hand) and of the magic wand on postconditions (qwand).
+The heap predicate \ x, H holds of a heap h that, for any possible value of x, satisfies H. It may be puzzling at first what could possibly be the use case for such a universal quantification, but we will see several examples through this chapter -- in particular the encoding of the non-separating conjunction (hand) and of the magic wand on postconditions (qwand).

-The predicate \ x, H stands for hforall (fun x H), where the definition of hforall follows the exact same pattern as for hexists.
+The predicate \ x, H stands for hforall (fun x H), where the definition of hforall follows the same pattern as hexists.

 Definition hforall (A : Type) (J : A hprop) : hprop :=